-In the mid-1980's, the internet wasn't really a thing-at least not on college campuses, not yet.
+In the mid-1980's, the internet wasn't really a thing at least not on college campuses, not yet.
 Research, then, meant going to the library, trying to figure out what to look for in the subject index of the card catalog, and then hoping that no one else had taken out the book you were looking for and needed for a class paper.
 Then, to write up your notes into the required paper, we had access to rental typewriters in what is now the reserve reading room.
 It was a different time; a time that did not favor the habits of procrastinators.

-I may have been a somewhat distracted student-now, in the fullness of time, I can say I was more or less indifferent about schoolwork.
+I may have been a somewhat distracted student now, in the fullness of time, I can say I was more or less indifferent about schoolwork.
 Subjects I liked came easily; requirements, though, found a worthy challenge in competing for my attention.

-It came to pass that I was enrolled in a political science class1 regarding United States Foreign Policy.
-As was my wont, I barely glanced at the syllabus, and hid my surprise when the professor gave notice that our mid-term research paper was due in two weeks.
+It came to pass that I was enrolled in a political science class regarding United States Foreign Policy As was my wont, I barely glanced at the syllabus, and hid my surprise when the professor gave notice that our mid-term research paper was due in two weeks.

-Despite my lack of organization and prioritization research materi as an undergraduate, one bit of zeal that served me well as both an undergraduate and graduate student was the true affinity I felt for Fogler Library.
-Just being in there gave me a sense of comfort; as I did my work and studied there, all the tension and anxiety of putting things off simply slid away.
+Despite my lack of organization and prioritization as an undergraduate, one bit of zeal that served mo well as both an undergraduate and graduate studen was the true affinity I felt for Fogler Library.
+Jus being in there gave me a sense of comfort; as I did my work and studied there, all the tension and anxiety o putting things off simply slid away.
 I got pretty good at finding resources.
-This time, though, I had roped it was; the office myself into a stumper.
+This time, though, I had roped myself into a stumper.

-The topic of my mid-term research paper was the Iranian hostage crisis of 1979-81.
-The Iranian revolution that deposed the Shah of Iran cascaded into an avalanche, and when students stormed the American Embassy in Tehran, embassy staff were taken completely by surprise; 52 Americans were taken hostage.
-The crisis helped bring down President Jimmy Carter, who lost the 1980 election to Ronald Reagan; the day after Reagan took the oath of office, the Iranians released the hostages.
+In my head, I wondered how I was going to fill in the The topic of my mid-term research paper was the gaps.
+Maybe some select news stories; some after-action Iranian hostage crisis of 1979-81.
+The Iranian revoanalysis of the Desert One disaster, when a cargo plane and helicopter collided in the Iranian desert during the lution that deposed the Shah of Iran cascaded into an aborted rescue mission, killing a number of American avalanche, and when students stormed the American Embassy in Tehran, embassy staff were taken comservicemen, which only made a bad situation worse. pletely by surprise; 52 Americans were taken hostage.
+I could put something together.
+Primary sources were The crisis helped bring down President Jimmy Carter, plum, as I knew from my history classes.
+Reaching who lost the 1980 election to Ronald Reagan; the anyone at Carter's office on a Saturday was a long shot. day after Reagan took the oath of office, the Iranians But still, I thought, it's worth a try. released the hostages.